 Biographies and images of artists appearing at our latest festival – and through the years.

-Veronika Jarůšková [violin] Marek Zwiebel [violin] Luosha Fang [viola] Peter Jarůšek [cello] The Pavel Haas Quartet is revered across the...Read More
+Veronika Jarůšková [violin] Marek Zwiebel [violin] Luosha Fang [viola] Peter Jarůšek [cello] The Festival is grateful to Dana Zemtsov for...Read More

 Anna Fedorova is one of the world's premier young pianists.
 From an early age, she demonstrated an innate musical maturity...Read More